Close Menu

 • LinkedIn

-President, Kingdom Pathwalkers Ministries & Centre for New Dimension Leadership | CEO at AAJ Consulting Limited.
-I am committed to bringing transformative CHANGE to people, spaces and places.
+CEO at AAJ Consulting Limited; President, Kingdom Pathwalkers Ministries & Centre for New Dimension Leadership I am committed to bringing transformative CHANGE to people, spaces and places.
 I see the best in people and opportunities and I work to help individuals and organizations see the best in themselves, even when deeply buried in past rejections, omissions, failures and mistakes.

 Keep Reading